-FPT_ITT.1.1 The TSF shall protect TSF data from disclosure when it is transmitted between separate parts of the TOE.
+FPT ITT.1.1 The TSF shall protect TSF data from disclosure when it is transmitted between a cryptographic co-processor) are seen as separated parts of the TOE.

 Refinement: The different memories, the CPU and other functional units of the TOE (e.g.